gobiernodigitalmonterrey/gdmty-django-users/README.md

 # gdmty-django-users

 It's an django app named `gdmty-django-users` of users implemetation that extends AbstractBaseUser for use e-mail as user.
+And has the option to authenticate with reCaptcha token verification.

 The project is maintained by Gobierno de Monterrey.
 You can find more about the project on its [homepage](https://github.com/gobiernodigitalmonterrey/gdmty-django-users) or report issues on